MARTIMM/gnome-gtk3/docs/content-docs/reference/GObject/Value.md

 Description
 ===========

-GValue provides an abstract container structure which can be copied, transformed and compared while holding a value of any (derived) type, which is registered as a GType with a GTypeValueTable in its GTypeInfo structure.
-Parameter specifications for most value types can be created as GParamSpec derived instances, to implement e.g. GObject properties which operate on GValue containers.
+This class provides an abstract container structure which can be copied, transformed and compared while holding a value of any (derived) type, which is registered as a GType with a GTypeValueTable in its GTypeInfo structure.
+Parameter specifications for most value types can be created as GParamSpec derived instances, to implement e.g. GObject properties which operate on GValue containers. (note that not everything is implemented in Raku)

 Parameter names need to start with a letter (a-z or A-Z).
 Subsequent characters can be letters, numbers or a '-'.
 All other characters are replaced by a '-' during construction.

-GValue is a polymorphic type that can hold values of any other type operations and thus can be used as a type initializer for `g_value_init()` and are defined by a separate interface.
-See the [standard values API][gobject-Standard-Parameter-and-Value-Types] for details
+**N-GValue** is a polymorphic type that can hold values of any other type operations and thus can be used as a type initializer for `g_value_init()` and are defined by a separate interface.
+See the standard values API for details

 The **N-GValue** structure is basically a variable container that consists of a type identifier and a specific value of that type.
 The type identifier within a **N-GValue** structure always determines the type of the associated value.
 To create an undefined **N-GValue** structure, simply create a zero-filled **N-GValue** structure.
 To initialize the **N-GValue**, use the `g_value_init()` function.
 A **N-GValue** cannot be used until it is initialized.
 The basic type operations (such as freeing and copying) are determined by the **GTypeValueTable** associated with the type ID stored in the **N-GValue**.
 Other **N-GValue** operations (such as converting values between types) are provided by this interface.